DataExperts/DataExperts.github.io/_posts/2016-07-01-data-staging.markdown

 * Provides a secure central resource that can be encrypted and access rights set globally.
 * Reduces data redundancy.
-* A reusable data recourse for projects, data analysts and scientists.
+* A reusable data resource for projects, data analysts and scientists.
 * Enable data lineage so all data can be traced to source systems and owners and where it delivered to.

 The key attributes of a data staging environment are: